tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/thrust_models.rst

 Thrust magnitude
 ~~~~~~~~~~~~~~~~

 The engine model(s) used for the vehicle is each assigned an object that computes the magnitude of thrust as a function of time.
-These objects are created using setings from the factory functions discussed below, each of which returns a :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings` object.
+These objects are created using settings from the factory functions discussed below, each of which returns a :class:`~tudatpy.numerical_simulation.propagation_setup.thrust.ThrustMagnitudeSettings` object.

 Typically, thrust magnitude setting types define a thrust *force* :math:`\mathbf{T}`, and the thrust acceleration :math:`\mathbf{a}_{T}` is computed from this by :math:`\mathbf{a}_{T}=\mathbf{T}/m`.
 It is also possible to define a thrust magnitude law by directly imposing the thrust acceleration :math:`\mathbf{a}_{T}`.
 This allows more direct control of the resulting trajectory, as it does not depend on the vehicle's current mass.
 However, it is slightly less realistic, as it assumes a perfectly knowledge of the current vehicle's mass when commanding the engine.